6 Steps To Creating A Debt Payoff Plan

 GET YOUR FINANCIAL BASICS IN ORDER

-To create a debt payoff plan, you must first get your financial basics in order.
+To create a debt payoff plan, first get your financial basics in order.
 Before you start to pay off your debts, first:

 Have a detailed budget to account for your spending, so you know how much extra you can put towards debt.